XSPA: Crafting Imperceptible X-Shaped Sparse Adversarial Perturbations for Transferable Attacks on VLMs: Introduction

 We evaluate XSPA on four CLIP-style visual encoders and six downstream VLMs, using LLM-as-a-Judge style automatic evaluators for open-ended tasks \cite{zheng2023_judging,openai2024_gpt4o}.
-The results show that XSPA substantially degrades performance on zero-shot classification, image captioning, and visual question answering under a highly restricted perturbation budget.
+The results show that XSPA markedly degrades performance on zero-shot classification, image captioning, and visual question answering under a severely restricted perturbation budget.
 These findings suggest that even when perturbations are confined to an extremely small region with a fixed geometric prior, VLMs remain vulnerable to cross-task semantic disruption.
 More broadly, our results show that multimodal robustness cannot be understood only through dense noise or flexible local attacks; it must also account for the fragility of shared semantic alignment under strongly constrained structured perturbations.
 In this sense, XSPA serves not only as an effective attack, but also as a controlled diagnostic tool for probing how little geometric freedom is needed to destabilize multimodal behavior.
 This perspective helps connect attack evaluation with a more precise characterization of vulnerability boundaries in shared visual-textual representation spaces.

-The main contributions of this work are as follows. \begin{itemize} \item We propose XSPA, a structured sparse attack for vision-language models that constrains perturbations to a fixed X-shaped support and unifies momentum-based optimization, input diversity, cross-task semantic guidance, and source-semantic suppression. \item We conduct extensive experiments on zero-shot classification, image captioning, and visual question answering using four CLIP-style encoders and six downstream vision-language models, consistently verifying the effectiveness of XSPA. \item We perform in-depth analyses through ablations on optimization steps, perturbation budget, and smoothness regularization, together with attention-based visualizations, revealing that highly constrained structured perturbations can still induce strong cross-task semantic disruption. \end{itemize}
+The main contributions of this work are as follows. \begin{itemize} \item To the best of our knowledge, we propose the first X-shaped sparse pixel attack (XSPA) that constrains perturbations to a fixed geometric structure with extremely limited support.
+The method unifies momentum-based optimization, input diversity, cross-task semantic guidance, and source-semantic suppression within a highly restricted two-diagonal-line perturbation region. \item We conduct extensive experiments across zero-shot classification, image captioning, and visual question answering tasks, demonstrating that XSPA consistently achieves substantial cross-task semantic disruption on four CLIP-style encoders and six downstream vision-language models under minimal perturbation budgets. \item We perform comprehensive ablation studies that reveal how highly constrained structured perturbations with fixed geometry can still induce strong multimodal misalignment, providing insights into the vulnerability boundaries of shared visual-textual representation spaces. \end{itemize}